maabou512/WW_OSS_2024/README.md

 ## Procedure as a whole
 ### 1. Manual modification
 Too sad, some "hand work" is necessary because question's header(line 1-3 of xlsx file) are different about depth/layers.
-So you need modify header line 2 with line 3 info for Q30,31,32,38,42,43 such as (in Q30 case);
+So you need modify header line 2 with line 3 info for Q30,31,32,38,42,43,47.

+Example: (in Q30 case);
 The line 2 item

-"How often does using OSS deliver the following benefits in your organization? (select one response per row)"
+> "How often does using OSS deliver the following benefits in your organization? (select one response per row)"

 is modified with the line 3 item to;

-"How often does using OSS deliver the following benefits in your organization? (select one response per row):Improved software quality"
+> "How often does using OSS deliver the following benefits in your organization? (select one response per row):*Improved software quality*"

 then you save the file as "input_files/input_step1.csv"